-Combine Analyses in a Single, Integrated Project
+Combine Analyses and Geometries in a Single, Integrated Project

 The integrated GeoStudio software suite